beeware/toga/docs/reference/api/widgets/button.rst

   to the default system color.

 * On macOS, the button text color cannot be set directly; any `color` style directive will be ignored.
-The text color is automatically selected by macOS the platform to contrast with the background color of the button.
+The text color is automatically selected by the platform to contrast with the background color of the button.

 Reference